 Second Hand Uniform

 The school keeps a stock of second hand uniform.
-Please contact the pupil’s school for further information.
+Please contact the school office for further information.

-This is additional funding which is linked directly to pupils who are on or have received Free School Meals in the last six years.
+This is additional funding which is linked directly to pupils who are on, or who have received Free School Meals in the last six years.
 We have allocated pupil premium funds to a wide range of supporting activities in school.
-An element of this funding can be used to help parents cover the cost of school trips and extra-curricular activities, so that pupils can experience the full range of opportunities offered.
+An element of this funding can be used to help parents cover the cost of school trips (not residential), and extra-curricular activities so that pupil can experience the full range of opportunities offered.

-Some charities give grants to parents to help with the costs of education.
+Some charities give grants to parents to help with the cost of education.
 These charities often have a very limited amount of money to give and usually have very specific criteria which must be met in order to get a grant.
-Although the criteria vary widely, some common examples could be that parents live in a particular area.
+Although the criteria vary widely, examples could be that parents need to live in a particular area.

-You can either approach charities personally or approach the school for help.
-Some charities do not support applications from individuals, but the school may able to access funds.
+You can either approach charities personally or approach the school to help.
+Some charities do not support applications from individuals but the school may be able to access funds.
+Please contact the class teacher in the first instance or Mrs Rowena Cove.

 1 Woolgate Court